netzo/fresh-netzo/templates/app/readme.md

-You can customize theme options such as spacing, color, etc. By default, Deno SaaSKit comes with `primary` and `secondary` colors predefined within `twind.config.ts`.
+You can customize theme options such as spacing, color, etc. By default, Deno SaaSKit comes with `primary` and `secondary` colors predefined within `tailwind.config.ts`.
 Change these values to match your desired color scheme.

 ### Cover Image